javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 This will create a '.nix' folder in your home directory and set up some SystemD units to mount that folder at /nix before running the installation.
 Confirm 'y' to continue. [y/N]:
 ```

 When the installation has finished, it is necessary to reboot.
+Maybe the system will require your password in order to proceed.

 (NO INCLUIR)
 ```